Moore and Saint Francis (PA) host Sacred Heart

 Saint Francis (PA) Red Flash (7-10, 4-0 NEC) at Sacred Heart Pioneers (9-10, 2-2 NEC)

+The Pioneers have gone 4-3 in home games.
+Sacred Heart is third in the NEC scoring 71.1 points while shooting 42.4% from the field.

-The Red Flash are 4-0 in NEC play.
-Saint Francis (PA) is second in the NEC scoring 74.0 points per game and is shooting 45.9%.
+The Red Flash are 4-0 in conference games.
+Saint Francis (PA) has a 4-9 record against teams over .500.

-The Pioneers and Red Flash match up Monday for the first time in NEC play this season.
+The Pioneers and Red Flash face off Monday for the first time in conference play this season.

-Josh Cohen is averaging 21.4 points and 8.1 rebounds for the Red Flash.
-Moore is averaging 13.5 points and 3.7 assists over the last 10 games for Saint Francis (PA).
+Moore is shooting 37.5% from beyond the arc with 1.8 made 3-pointers per game for the Red Flash, while averaging 13.5 points and 3.7 assists.
+Josh Cohen is shooting 61.0% and averaging 21.4 points over the last 10 games for Saint Francis (PA).

 LAST 10 GAMES: Pioneers: 4-6, averaging 67.9 points, 32.4 rebounds, 13.8 assists, 7.4 steals and 3.3 blocks per game while shooting 42.3% from the field.
 Their opponents have averaged 70.8 points per game.